ibm-cloud-docs/openwhisk/openwhisk_managing.md

 ```
 {: pre}

-2. **Optional.** Change the code in `actionName.js` to comply with the new runtime version.
+**Optional:** Change the code in `actionName.js` to comply with the new runtime version.
 This depends on the whether such changes are needed by the runtime switch.
 In most cases, the runtime versions are compatible.

-3. Update the action by specifying the new runtime.
+2. Update the action by specifying the new runtime.

 ```
 ibmcloud fn action update actionName actionName.js --kind nodejs:10